 - Proper Lifting Techniques – Based on the size and shape of the item being lifted, will you be able to follow all the proper lifting guidelines (listed below)?
 If not, than you should get assistance before attempting to lift.

 - Use the NIOSH Lifting Equation – The National Institute for Occupational Safety and Health (NIOSH) has created an equation for determining how to lift, and when you may need additional equipment or individuals to help.
 Teaching your team to use this equation can be very helpful.
 You can learn more about this equation, and how to use it, on the CDC website HERE.

 One of the easiest ways to make sure everyone is able to properly assess an object before lifting or moving it is to have a label placed on it with the necessary information.
-Using an industrial label printer (such as this), you can quickly identify the weight, dimensions and other important information so the person is able to read it without a problem.
+Using an industrial label printer, you can quickly identify the weight, dimensions and other important information so the person is able to read it without a problem.

 Following Proper Lifting Guidelines